WNortier/psychosocial-pages/README.md

 # psychosocial-pages

-### Built during a 1 day Hackathon hosted by Open Data Day Hackathon hosted by Front-end Development South Africa (FEDSA).
+### Built during a 1 day Hackathon by Open Data Day Hackathon hosted by Codebridge & Front-end Development South Africa (FEDSA).

 The topic was using technology for social good in South Africa.